 Research shows that people’s financial security is closely tied to their physical and mental health.
 Worries about money—and medical bills in particular—are a major source of stress.

-In one survey, 64% of Americans said the cost of healthcare was a top stressor.
-Some 40% said their family struggled to afford medical care.
+In one survey, 66% of Americans said the cost of healthcare was a top stressor.

 Peace of Mind in an Emergency